Darwin Forest Country Park review – a relaxing spa lodge weekend

 When we arrived we were given a print out about about events and activities happening in the area during our stay, which was really handy.

 You can also get discounted tickets for some attractions from the Darwin Forest reception.
 These include the Heights of Abraham hill top park and cablecar, Crich Tramway Village, which is the national tramway museum, and Matlock Farm Park.
 All are ideal for families with pre-school children like us.

-For those with older kids you might want to release your inner monkey at Go Ape! at Buxton Country Park or brave the thrill rides at Gulliver’s Theme Park.
 Or, one of my favourite things to do on holiday, explore a cave like the Treak Cliff Cavern, which is renowned for its large deposits of Blue John stone.